Kapelianovych/baum/README.md

 1. `group(title: string, fn: () => (TestResult | Promise<TestResult>)[]): Promise<void>`:

 It is used for grouping relative tests together.
 All `test` functions must be inside of `group` function.
+They are executing in order of defining.

 ```javascript
 import { group } from '/node_modules/@prostory/baum/dist/index.mjs'